atsushieno/augene-ng/README.md

 - `00h` to indicate the actual parameter control: the next two bytes represents the parameter ID by LSB and MSB, then the next two bytes for the parameter value LSB and MSB.
 - non-zero byte to indicate a string length, followed by the actual ASCII string that indicates the plugin's unique ID (`uid` or `uniqueID`) that is being used from there in the track.

 Indicating plugin's unique ID and parameter index is not intuitive for MML authoring.
 It's better to use some macros that wraps those constants.
-There is a helper Node.JS script `generate-automation-helper.js` that parses `~/.config/augene-ng/plugin-metadata.json` and generates a bunch of `.mugene` MML files for each audio plugins that are listed within the JSON, into `audio-plugins` directory.
+There is a helper Node.JS script `generate-automation-helper.js` that parses `~/.config/augene-ng/plugin-metadata.json` and generates a bunch of `.mugene` MML files for each audio plugins that are listed within the JSON, into `~/.config/augene-ng/audio-plugins` directory.
 The generated MML looks like this:

 ```
 #macro AUDIO_PLUGIN_USE nameLen:number, ident:string {  __MIDI #F0, #7D, "augene-ng", $nameLen, $ident, #F7 }